If you love sunflowers as much as I do you will definitely want to try this buttercream Sunflower Cake!

 I used a #70 leaf tip for the green, but you can use any size leaf tip you prefer.
 You can even clean and reuse the #366 tip for the green leaf accents.

-Starting at the outer edge, apply pressure to the bag and then quickly release making sure the tip of the leaf is point OUT.
+Starting at the outer edge, apply pressure to the bag and then quickly release making sure the tip of the leaf is pointing OUT.

 Once you have covered 1/2 the cake in the yellow flower petals I start to work on the center of the sunflower.